Since leaving the states to travel full-time, Luna the traveling pooch has been to 22 European countries (and 26 countries overall).

 Bosnia & Herzegovina

-Reasoning: While it was easy finding a good Airbnb that would take Luna and we didn’t have any trouble with the taxis we took across the country, we did run into some major cultural barriers to with-dog travel.
+Reasoning: While it was easy finding a good rental that would take Luna and we didn’t have any trouble with the taxis we took across the country, we did run into some major cultural barriers to with-dog travel.

 The biggest is that while there is a large group of locals who love dogs, there’s also a large group of locals/tourists that hate them.
 And I don’t mean they walk by and mind their own business hating dogs.
 I mean they would kick at Luna or jump away from her in an exaggerated manner or stomp their feet to scare her as we passed.